How To Sharpen A Straight Razor: Top 10 Best Stropping & Honing Tools For Cut-Throat Razors

 For those looking to try honing, you’ll learn later that there are a number of factors to keep in mind.
 Firstly, you need to consider the grits that you will need and to make sure that you’re properly equipped.

 Many whetstones on the market just aren’t suitable for straight razors as they’re not refined enough.
-However, Norton produce some of the best products available for sharpening any blade and their 4000/8000 combination stone covers all the bases.
+However, Norton produces some of the best products available for sharpening any blade and their 4000/8000 combination stone covers all the bases.
+In fact, it’s a far better option than the kit above.

 With this particular waterstone, you’ll have the necessary grits to both properly sharpen and polish your razor blade.
 Theoretically, aside from your strop, you shouldn’t need anything else for honing.
 However, it is recommended to invest in a paste or finishing stone at the very least.

-Another option are Belgain coticules, which we’ll talk about later in this guide.
-However, coticules are natural stones, which can vary in grit and quality.
-Conversely, Naniwa produce high-quality synthetic waterstones, which are designed to always give a consistent grit.
+However, coticules are natural stones, which can sometimes vary in grit and quality.
+Conversely, Naniwa produces high-quality synthetic waterstones, which are designed to always give a consistent grit.

 With just a few passes on the Naniwa 12000, you’ll be able to correct any larger imperfections in a blade than can’t be achieved through stropping.
 It will also help you learn the basics to honing, which can be a useful stepping stone.